open-AIMS/ADRIA.jl/docs/src/dMCDA.md

 In the case of site selection for seeding, the coral cover criterium is defined as the area not occupied by coral relative to the site carrying capacity.
 For shading, the coral cover criterium is defined as the area already covered with coral relative to the carrying capacity.
 All other criteria are identical for seeding and shading, so that sites selected for these two interventions tend to be similar.
 The priority predecessors and priority zones criteria allow the user to incorporate spatial objectives, such as through GBRMPA management zone layers or data layers from other spatial management software such as MARXAN.

 These criteria are used within methods based on multi-criteria decision analysis (MCDA) to rank sites from most to least suitable for intervention at each intervention time step when ADRIA is run.
-The criteria weights can be defined in ADRIA through the input scenario parameters, or inline, as in the following example.
+The criteria are weighted according to the user's preference and the weights can be defined in ADRIA through the input scenario parameters, or inline, as in the following example:

 ```julia
 @info "Loading data package"